DigitalDemocracyProject/publiclens/README.md

 ## Create a Database
 1. Install MongoDB on your local machine
 2. Create a database called public_lens

+## Start the Application
-3. Run the public-lens-service first: This will add required initial datasets
+1. Run the public-lens-service first: This will add required initial datasets
-4. Then you can run the public-lens-portal and public-lens-analytics-service by any order
+2. Then you can run the public-lens-portal and public-lens-analytics-service by any order